NorthSide Festival (Denmark)

 NorthSide Festival, or simply NorthSide, is a three-day music festival held every year in June in Aarhus, Denmark.
 It has four stages with rotating artists and several sideshow events and happenings.
-The first festival commenced in 2010 and since 2011, the festival has been held at Ådalen in Åbyhøj.
+The first festival commenced in 2010 and from 2011 to 2019, the festival has been held at Ådalen in Åbyhøj.
 The 2017 festival was attended by 40,000 people each day.
-In 2022, for the very first time, NorthSide took place in the beautiful nature area, Eskelunden, right by Aarhus Å and in the backyard of the city.
+In 2022, for the very first time, NorthSide took place in Eskelunden, right by Aarhus Å and in the backyard of the city.

 The festival now goes by the name NorthSide to avoid confusion with the Northside Festival in Brooklyn.
 It is a privately owned festival, owned by Down The Drain Group, who also owns the Tinderbox music festival in Odense and is shareholder in other music business activities in Denmark.

 Besides the musical profile and a goal of creating profit for its owners, NorthSide has a mission statement focused on innovation, sustainability, and customer involvement.
-NorthSide is Denmark's most sustainable festival and is dedicated to constantly raising the bar with new, sustainable initiatives.
-Among the many initiatives, it can be mentioned that all food is plant-based and 100% organic, and that there is no bottled water.
-In addition, in 2022 NorthSide was the first major festival in the world to run on 100% green electricity.

 History

 NorthSide Festival was initiated by Danish promoter Brian Nielsen, who then approached German concert-company FKP Scorpio.
 This company is owned by the German businessman Folkert Koopmans, who also owns the Southside and Hurricane Festival and now also owns a part of NorthSide.
 The rest is owned partly by a holding-company under Flemming Myllerup and Brian Nielsen and partly by Beatbox Entertainment.

 The festival launched in 2010 at Tangkrogen in Aarhus as a one-day event featuring five Danish acts (Nephew, Turboweekend, Mew, Selvmord, and Veto).
-In 2011 the festival moved to its current location in Ådalen and expanded into a two-day event, which was sold out.
+In 2011 the festival moved to Ådalen in Åbyhøj and expanded into a two-day event, which was sold out.
 The second edition of the festival featured acts such as Band of Horses, Suede, White Lies, Interpol, and Elbow.

 In 2013, the festival was expanded into a three-day event, which ran from 15 to 17 June.
 The event was completely sold out two weeks prior to the event selling 25,000 tickets in total.

 As of 2018, Down The Drain Holding (part of Down The Drain Group with Brian Nielsen as CEO) owns NorthSide Festival along with other music events in Denmark.
 It is the biggest independent festival and concert organiser in the Nordic countries.
 Down The Drain Holding saw some financial difficulties in the late 2010s but in 2018, US based equity fund Orkila invested heavily in the company.
 In 2019, Down The Drain Group was acquired by Superstruct Entertainment.